-Sustainability, as a descriptive aspect of development, is a situation in which desirability of available facilities does decrease over time.
+Sustainability, as a descriptive aspect of development, is a situation in which the desirability of available facilities does not decrease over time.
 Derived from Latin word "sustinere" with the meaning of keeping alive, it implies long-term support or durability.
 In its broadest meaning, sustainability refers to the ability of society, ecosystem or any ongoing system to continue functioning in the indefinite future, without being weakened by force due to the depletion of the resources that the system depends on or imposing an excessive burden on them.
 Furthermore, the system ability for endurance and reliability is inevitably dependent on the success of the system in establishing a relationship with the external environment (Asadi & Naderi, 2009).
-Therefore, it can be deduced that sustainability is a form of distributive justice: The fair distribution of development opportunities through reliable international sources and focused its efforts on their reproduction and adaptation to the climatic conditions of the country.
-In parallel with these activities, research was also conducted in the field of optimal extraction and processing methods of plant products.

-between current and future generations on the one hand and its inclusiveness on the other hand, which means empowering people and supporting and paying attention to all human rights, including political, economic, social rights and etc. (Zahedi & Najafi, 2006).
-According to the existing literature, rural sustainability has three dimensions: 1- ecological or environmental sustainability, 2- social sustainability and 3-economic sustainability, which are explained in details in the following:
+Therefore, it can be deduced that sustainability is a form of distributive justice: The fair distribution of development opportunities between current and future generations on the one hand and its inclusiveness on the other hand, which means empowering people and supporting and paying attention to all human rights, including political, economic, social rights and etc. (Zahedi & Najafi, 2006).
+According to the existing literature, rural sustainability has three dimensions: 1- ecological or environmental sustainability, 2- social sustainability and 3economic sustainability, which are explained in details in the following:

 2.1.
-Ecological/environmental sustainability
+Ecological/ environmental sustainability